The New York Times Magazine: 21st century

 In 2004, The New York Times Magazine began publishing an entire supplement devoted to style.
 Titled T, the supplement is edited by Deborah Needleman and appears 14 times a year.

 In 2009, it launched a Qatari Edition as a standalone magazine.

 In 2006, the magazine introduced two other supplements: PLAY, a sports magazine published every other month, and KEY, a real estate magazine published twice a year.

 In September 2010, as part of a greater effort to reinvigorate the magazine, Times editor Bill Keller hired former staff member and then-editor of Bloomberg Businessweek, Hugo Lindgren, as the editor of The New York Times Magazine.

 As part of a series of new staff hires upon assuming his new role, Lindgren first hired then–executive editor of O, The Oprah Magazine Lauren Kern to be his deputy editor and then hired then-editor of TNR.com, The New Republic magazine's website, Greg Veis, to edit the "front of the book" section of the magazine.
 In December 2010, Lindgren hired Joel Lovell, formerly story editor at GQ magazine, as deputy editor.

-In 2011, Kaminer replaced Cohen as the author of the column, and in 2012 Chuck Klosterman replaced Kaminer.
+In 2011, Kaminer replaced Cohen as the author of "The Ethicist", and in 2012 Chuck Klosterman replaced Kaminer.
 Klosterman left in early 2015 to be replaced by a trio of authors, Kenji Yoshino, Amy Bloom, and Jack Shafer, who used a conversational format; Shafer was replaced three months later by Kwame Anthony Appiah, who assumed sole authorship of the column in September 2015.

 "Consumed", Rob Walker's regular column on consumer culture, debuted in 2004.
 The Sunday Magazine also features a puzzle page, edited by Will Shortz, that features a crossword puzzle with a larger grid than those featured in the Times during the week, along with other types of puzzles on a rotating basis (including diagramless crossword puzzles and anacrostics).

 In January 2012, humorist John Hodgman, who hosts his comedy court show podcast Judge John Hodgman, began writing a regular column "Judge John Hodgman Rules" (formerly "Ask Judge John Hodgman") for "The One-Page Magazine".

 In 2014, Jake Silverstein, who had been editor-in-chief at Texas Monthly, replaced Lindgren as editor of the Sunday magazine.

 Beginning in 2024 a condensed, edited version of an in-depth weekly interview is published by the magazine in parallel with the podcast version of the interview.
 The podcast titled The Interview is hosted by David Marchese and Lulu Garcia-Navarro.
 Episodes typically last 40 to 50 minutes.
 Guests have included politicians, actors, influential experts, media figures and high-profile writers.